 At the beginning of 2019, our data revealed that almost half of taxpayers hadn’t submitted their Self Assessment.
 Whilst every day towards the deadline saw this number lower, there were many who didn’t file on time.
 Unless they had a reasonable excuse, these people will have been fined.
 This is one of the many reasons to file your taxes early.

-Keeping on top them throughout the year is a great way to ensure this.
+Keeping on top of your taxes throughout the year is a great way to ensure this.
 Here, we offer some year-round financial tips to assist.

 Input information as you receive it